 I. PROGRAM OVERVIEW

 A. PROGRAM GOALS 1

 B. HOW TO APPLY 2

 II.
-PROGRAM COMPONENTS/PLAN OPTIONS 6
+PROGRAM COMPONENTS/PLAN OPTIONS 7

 A. MASTER'S OF SCIENCE (M.S.)
-DEGREE 6
+DEGREE 7

 B. DOCTOR OF PHILOSOPHY (Ph.D.)
-DEGREE
+DEGREE 7

-C. DUAL ENROLLMENT BY UNDERGRADUATES 6
+C. DUAL ENROLLMENT BY UNDERGRADUATES 7

 III.
-DEGREE REQUIREMENTS 8
+DEGREE REQUIREMENTS 9

-A. ADMISSIONS
+A. ADMISSIONS 9

 B. READMISSION

-C. BACKGROUND COURSES IN PLANT BIOLOGY
+C. BACKGROUND COURSES IN PLANT BIOLOGY 10

-D. REGISTRATION PROTOCOL
+D. REGISTRATION PROTOCOL 10

 E. TEACHING REQUIREMENTS

-F. OPTIONAL ROTATIONS 10
+F. OPTIONAL ROTATIONS

 G. DETAILED DEGREE REQUIREMENTS - M.S.
-10
+12

-H. CHECKLIST AND RECOMMENDED TIMETABLE 1.5
+H. CHECKLIST AND RECOMMENDED TIMETABLE

-FOR MASTER DEGREE.
+FOR MASTER DEGREE

-I. DETAILED DEGREE REQUIREMENTS - PH.D J. CHECKLIST AND RECOMMENDED TIMETABLE FOR 1/
+I. DETAILED DEGREE REQUIREMENTS - PH.D 18

-J. CHECKLIST AND RECOMMENDED TIMETABLE FOR DOCTOR OF PHILOSOPHY DEGREE 23
+J. CHECKLIST AND RECOMMENDED TIMETABLE FOR

+DOCTOR OF PHILOSOPHY DEGREE

 IV.
 SELECTION OF THESIS/DISSERTATION ADVISOR

-V. FORMATION OF THE GUIDANCE COMMITTEE
+V. FORMATION OF THE GUIDANCE COMMITTEE 28

 VI.
-THESIS/DISSERTATION DEFENSE AND FINAL ORAI
+THESIS/DISSERTATION DEFENSE AND FINAL ORAL

 EXAMINATION

 A. PREPARATION FOR ORAL EXAM

 B. FINAL EXAMINATION FOR MASTER'S DEGREE

-.
-C. FINAL EXAMINATION FOR DISSERTATION 30
+C. FINAL EXAMINATION FOR DISSERTATION 31

 VII.
 DEPARTMENTAL POLICIES:

-ACADEMIC PERFORMANCE 32
+ACADEMIC PERFORMANCE 33

 VIII.
 DEPARTMENTAL POLICIES: INTEGRITY AND

-SAFETY IN RESEARCH AND CREATIVE ACTIVITIES 5 34
+SAFETY IN RESEARCH AND CREATIVE ACTIVITIES

 IX.
-STUDENT CONDUCT AND CONFLICT RESOLUTION 35
+STUDENT CONDUCT AND CONFLICT RESOLUTION

-X. WORK RELATED POLICIES 44
+Х. WORK RELATED POLICIES

-A. GRADUATE ASSISTANTSHIPS 44
+A. GRADUATE ASSISTANTSHIPS 42

 B. GRADUATE ASSISTANT ILLNESS/INJURY/PREGNANCY

-LEAVE POLICY 47
+LEAVE POLICY

 C. OUTSIDE WORK FOR PAY

-D. LANGUAGE REQUIREMENTS FOR INTERNATIONAL TAs 48
+D. LANGUAGE REQUIREMENTS FOR INTERNATIONAL TAS

 XI.
-DEPARTMENTAL RESOURCES 46
+DEPARTMENTAL RESOURCES

-XII.
-UNIVERSITY RESOURCES 48
+UNIVERSITY RESOURCES

 XIII.
-EDUCATION/TRAINING PLAN FOR RESPONSIBLE CO ONDUCT
+EDUCATION/TRAINING PLAN FOR RESPONSIBLE CONDUC

-OF RESEARCH.
+RESEARCH

+RCR DISCUSSION-BASED TRAINING LOG

-XIV SCHEDULING A MEETING
+XIV.
+SCHEDULING A MEETING

+GUIDANCE COMMITTEE REPORT

-LEAVE POLICY
+XV.
+LEAVE POLICY 57

-ΛV. .
-34

-This handbook is designed to assist graduate students in the Department of Plant Biology in understanding the guidelines for degree completion and to provide students with information to familiarize them with our graduate program.
+This handbook provides graduate students in the Department of Plant Biology the guidelines for degree completion and information about our graduate program.
 Entering students are given a copy of this handbook and should become familiar with the contents.
 Please keep this copy, because the guidelines that were in effect at the time of entry into the program are the ones that will apply for your entire tenure as a student, i.e. changes made to the guidelines after your entry into the Plant Biology Department may not apply to you.
-Also, please note that all requirements of the Graduate School or the College of Natural Sciences also apply to you, even if not specified in this manual, though we have attempted to include this information.
+Also, please note that all requirements of the Graduate School and the College of Natural Sciences also apply to you.
+We have included this information in the manual as well.